 Walgreen Co. ("Walgreens") previously maintained the Walgreen Co.
 1982 Employees Stock Purchase Plan which was amended and restated in the form of the Walgreen Co.
 Employee Stock Purchase Plan effective July 1, 2014 (the "Plan").
 On December 31, 2014, a reorganization of Walgreens into a holding company structure (the "Reorganization") was completed.
 Pursuant to the Reorganization, Walgreens became a wholly owned subsidiary of a new Delaware corporation named Walgreens Boots Alliance, Inc. (the "Company").
 In connection with the Reorganization, the Plan and all Options then outstanding under the Plan were assumed by the Company.
 The Plan was last amended and restated effective as of April 1, 2019.
 The Plan is hereby amended and restated as set forth herein, effective as of January 30, 2025, provided that shareholders of the Company approve the Plan within twelve months following its adoption by the Board (as defined below).
 This plan document sets forth the terms and conditions of the Plan for all grants of Options on or after January 31, 2025.
-For the terms and conditions of the Plan applicable to Options granted prior to January 31, 2025, refer to the version of the Plan in effect as of the date such Options were granted.
+For the terms and conditions of the Plan for all grants of the Plan in effect as of the date such Options were granted.